etachov/us-foreign-assistance/README.md

 **Defitions**:

-country.code: Iso2c country code to enable merging
+*country.code*: Iso2c country code to enable merging

-country: Country name as used by the U.S. government objective.name: Stated objective for aid listed the U.S. government total.disbursed: Total value of aid disbursed in 2013 in 2013 U.S. dollars gdp.percapita.ppp: Gross domestic product per capita using purchasing power parity in 2013 U.S. dollars fh.fotp: Freedom House press freedom index score in 2013.
+*country*: Country name as used by the U.S. government

+*objective.name*: Stated objective for aid listed the U.S. government

+*total.disbursed*: Total value of aid disbursed in 2013 in 2013 U.S. dollars

+*gdp.percapita.ppp*: Gross domestic product per capita using purchasing power parity in 2013 U.S. dollars

+*fh.fotp*: Freedom House press freedom index score in 2013.
 Higher score = more suppression of freedom of speech.

 **Links**: